 And of course I have to leave you with a shot of our two DIY side tables together – it’s exactly the look and function I was hoping for.
 Yes, it took more time than buying something, but no one else has a look just like this – AND I still have my furniture stash to buy something cool that we can’t “just make.”

-I hope you are inspired by this to make your own tables with this easy plan or even makeover a set of tables (or card catalog!) you find – you can pin this for the future to remind yourself that if we can do it, you can too!
+I hope you are inspired by these DIY reclaimed nesting wood tables to make your own set with this easy plan or even makeover a set of tables (or card catalog!) you find – pin this for the future to remind yourself that if we can do it, you can too!